swarbler/bestof/audio/microphones.md

 # Microphones

 > Audio is purely subjective, your tastes may vary!
 These are just some popular options that are well-reviewed online!
+>
+> Also note that the microphone that fits you differs depending on your voice and what kind of sound you want to record

 ## Mics